4 Key Factors to Help You Secure Your SME Loan in Singapore

 A channel for small businesses to borrow money against the amounts due from customers, invoice financing aids businesses in boosting their cash flow.
 By boosting the business’ cash flow, it helps small businesses to pay their employees, suppliers as well as make investments.

 Invoice financing can be done either through factoring or discounting.
 Invoice factoring involve the business (borrower) selling its unpaid invoices to the lender, who may pay the business up to 90 percent of the invoice amount upfront.
-The lender will then remit the remaining ten percent to the business who will then pay interest for their service.
+The lender will then remit the remaining 10% to the business who will then pay interest for their service.

 On the other hand, for invoice discounts, the business collects money from customers.
-Should However before customers pay their invoices, lenders will pay the business up to 95 percent of the invoice amount.
+Should However before customers pay their invoices, lenders will pay the business up to 95% of the invoice amount.
 Once the business receives payment from the customer, they will repay the lender the total amount on top of a fee and/or interest.

 Venture Debt

 Venture debt is designed for startup small businesses with fast growth potential that already have venture capital funding.
 Unlike typical business loans, venture debt does not require borrowers to offer their assets to serve as collateral.
-In most cases, the principal amount of debt, or money borrowed, is 30 percent of the total funds raised in the last round of equity financing.
+In most cases, the principal amount of debt, or money borrowed, is 30% of the total funds raised in the last round of equity financing.
 Equity financing is essentially raising capital via the sale of shares.

 To make up for the high default risk and to ensure that the lenders receive a fair level of return, warrants are issued by borrowers.
 Such warrants provide borrowers with the right to buy the company stock at a specific price within a specific period of time.